schafric/MFF-NSWI041/1/seminar-work.md

 ### System requirements

-We use approach similar to the previous chapter.
+We use approach similar to the previous chapter, group and list requirements based on semantics and meaning.
+We assume, that the module user is a `root` profile or has been authorized via central authorization module before accessing it.

-- Import vital information about existing profiles from central record module.
-- Enrich imported profiles by `Scheduling` metadata (role, etc.)

--
+**User interface**

-- The system provides modern web interface with all functionality necessary for the operation.
+- Provide modern web interface with all functionality necessary for the operation.

-- A valid schedule spans standard semester, either winter or summer.

--

--

-- Verify if timetable

--
+**Administration**

+- Restart and shut down the `Scheduling` module.

+- Perform standard operations on user profiles.

+- Modify profile system role.
+Administrator role can assign roles to other profiles.
+The module is initialized with one `root` administrator profile.

+- Interconnect `Scheduling` profiles with profiles from central record module.

+**User activities**

+TBA

+**Planning**

+TBA

 #### Actors

 We define several kinds of actors: administrator, guest, student, teacher and planner.

-[*Document here all actors from the use case diagrams.
-Make a subsection for each actor and their short description in each subsection.*]

 ##### Actor: Administrator

+TBA

 ##### Actor: Guest

-Guest is an actor with limited abilities, such as viewing subjects
+Guest is an actor with limited abilities listed below.

-##### Actor: Student

-The student should be able to do the following activities.

-- View all available subjects, filter and group them by a criterion selected from available metadata.
--
+- Viewing subjects.

 ##### Actor: Planner

-Planner is an actor with the following abilities.
+`Planner` is an actor with the abilities listed below.

 - Perform standard operations on a subject.
-By modifying a subject we mean to update metadata, such as description, advancement, , etc.
+By modifying a subject we mean updating description, sylabus, amount of e-credits, guarantor, etc.

+- Perform standard operations on a

-- Create
+- Create and modify central schedule for the current semester.

+##### Actor: Student

+`Student` is an actor with the abilities listed below.

+- View all available subjects, filter and group them by a criterion selected from available information.

+- Enroll and cancel enrollment in a particular `Schedule sheet`.

+##### Actor: Teacher

+`Teacher` is an actor with the abilities listed below.

+- Add time spans of unavailability

+- View central schedule, filter by different selectors.

 #### Use cases